Will standard chemotherapy plus an antibody against connective growth tissue factor make locally advanced pancreatic cancer surgically removable?

 Connective tissue growth factor is a protein that promotes the growth of fibrous tissue.
 Too much of this protein has been found to play a role in diabetes and the spread of pancreatic cancer.
 FG-3019 (pamrevlumab) is a monoclonal antibody that inhibits connective tissue growth factor.

 All participants in this trial receive chemotherapy with gemcitabine and nab-paclitaxel.
 Gemcitabine is converted into two metabolites that cause cell death.
 One reduces the number of proteins available to make DNA; the other shortens the DNA strands.
 Nab-paclitaxel inhibits cell division and promotes cell death.
 Some participants will get the experimental FG-3019 along with the chemotherapy drugs.

 During the trial the tumors of all participants will be evaluated for response to the drugs, via scans and blood work.
 The researchers are looking to see how safe and effective this treatment is, and whether it shrinks tumors enough to make surgery possible.

 This is a randomized trial, so only some participants receive the experimental drug.
 To participate, patients must not have had prior treatment for pancreatic cancer.

 We encourage you to consult your physicians for clinical trials that may be right for you.
 The website ClinicalTrials.gov provides more details about this trial as well as many others.
 You can visit the EmergingMed Trial Finder for a listing of all active pancreatic cancer clinical trials.

-This trial is ongoing but no longer recruiting patients.
-To learn more about immunotherapy research read the Promising Science article “More Research Needed for Pancreatic Cancer Immunotherapy.”
+This trial has been completed.
+To learn more about immunotherapy research read the article “More Research Needed for Pancreatic Cancer Immunotherapy.”